-The Company's NovoGen Bioprinters[®] are automated devices that enable the fabrication of 3D living tissues comprised of mammalian cells.
+The Company's NovoGen Bioprinters® are automated devices that enable the fabrication of 3D living tissues comprised of mammalian cells.
 The Company believes that the use of its bioprinting platform as well as complementary 3D technologies will allow it to develop an understanding of disease biology that leads to validated novel drug targets and therapeutics to those targets to treat disease.

-The majority of the Company's current focus is in inflammatory bowel disease ("IBD"), including CD and UC.
+The majority of the Company's current focus is in IBD, including CD and UC.
 The Company is creating high fidelity disease models, leveraging its prior work including the work found in its peer-reviewed publication on bioprinted intestinal tissues (Madden et al. Bioprinted 3D Primary Human Intestinal Tissues Model Aspects of Native Physiology and ADME/Tox Functions. iScience.
 2018 Apr 27;2:156-167. doi: 10.1016/j.isci.2018.03.015.)
 The Company's current understanding of intestinal tissue models and IBD disease models leads it to believe that it can create models that provide greater insight into the biology of these diseases than are generally currently available.
-Using these disease models, the Company intends to identify and validate novel therapeutic targets.
-After finding therapeutic drug targets, the Company intends to focus on developing novel small molecule, antibody, or other therapeutic drug candidates to treat the disease, and advance these novel drug candidates towards an Investigational New Drug ("IND") filing and potential future clinical trials.
+Using these disease models, the Company has identified and validated novel therapeutic targets and is actively focused on developing novel small molecule, antibody, or other therapeutic drug candidates to treat the disease, and advance these novel drug candidates towards an Investigational New Drug ("IND") filing and potential future clinical trials.